squeakycode/code-creation-kit/README.md

 This project is currently under active development.
 Features, documentation, and examples are being continuously updated.
 Please check back regularly for the latest updates and improvements.

+- The text compiler ccktc is ready.
+  - New feature package about to implemented.
+- The CSV-Saver Excel add-in has been updates and is ready.
+- Documentation - needs an update.
+- Code Samples - need an update.
+- Build and packaging - needs an update.
+- Refactoring and simplifications are ongoing.
+- Header-only code of CCK - needs an update for simple integration into projects.
+- Auto generation of own code - needs to added to project files again.
 ---

 ## Features